Careers360 Logo

 Principles Of Photochemical Reaction

 The principles of photochemical reaction are based on photochemistry.
 When a molecule absorbs photons, it gets excited to a higher energy state.
 This process is known as photoexcitation.
-The photochemical reaction depends on two laws:
+The behavior of photochemical reactions is explained by the following laws:

 • Stark-Einstein Law: This law states that each molecule of absorbing substance absorbs one photon or quantum of the radiation in the primary process.